EmperorMew/python-snowtrace/README.md

 Before proceeding, you should register an account on [Snowtrace.io](https://Snowtrace.io/) and [generate a personal API key](https://Snowtrace.io/myapikey) to use.

-If you wish to have access to the PRO endpoints, you should obtain elevated privileges via Etherscan's subscription service.

 Install from source:

 ``` bash